Soring: Legal cases

+Jackie McConnell case

 Jackie McConnell, a Tennessee Walking Horse trainer, owns Whittier Stables in Collierville, Tennessee.
 Once a prominent figure in the industry and hall of fame trainer, in 2012 McConnell pleaded guilty to 12 counts of animal cruelty and of violating the federal Horse Protection Act.
 Formal sanctions were imposed on Jackie McConnell by the US Department of Agriculture pursuant to the Horse Protection Act numerous times between 1979 and 2012.
 According to Roy Exum of The Chattanoogan, "McConnell has a known record that includes over 30 unbroken years of persistent violations of the federal Horse Protection Act, but because laws have been so lax, he has done little more than wink and continue on his way."

 In 1986, McConnell was named Trainer of the Year by the Walking Horse Trainers Association.
 However, he had a long history of violations: In September 1998, McConnell entered a sored horse, Regal By Generator, in the 1998 Tennessee Walking Horse National Celebration and received a civil fine of $2,200 and a five-year disqualification from October 31, 2006, through October 30, 2011.
 In September 1989, McConnell was charged for exhibiting Executive Order (owned by Floyd Sherman) in the Tennessee Walking Horse National Celebration in Shelbyville while sore.
 For that offense, he received a $2,000 civil fine and a two-year disqualification from March 19, 1995, through March 18, 1997.
 In May 1979, he entered the sored horse Threat's Black Power in the Ninth Annual Fun Show in Shelbyville, Tennessee.
-A USDA veterinarian classified this horse as the "sorest horse at the show," having an "exhausted, steaming, defeated appearance" and testified that the horse's front legs were covered with raised scars that when touched were found to be "very sore" causing "extreme pain."
+A USDA veterinarian classified this horse as the "sorest horse at the show", having an "exhausted, steaming, defeated appearance" and testified that the horse's front legs were covered with raised scars that when touched were found to be "very sore" causing "extreme pain".
 McConnell received a $750 civil penalty and a six-month disqualification from September 9, 1985, through March 8, 1986.
-McConnell was also disqualified for a violation of a unilateral sore (September 12, 2006 to September 25, 2006).
-McConnell was disqualified for a violation of the scar rule (September 6, 2005 to September 19, 2005).
+McConnell was also disqualified for a violation of a unilateral sore (September 12, 2006, to September 25, 2006).
+McConnell was disqualified for a violation of the scar rule (September 6, 2005, to September 19, 2005).
 He was disqualified for a NHSC 5 Pt.
-Exam Score (August 8, 2004 to August 21, 2004).
+Exam Score (August 8, 2004, to August 21, 2004).
 He was disqualified for a bilateral sore from August 31, 2003, to April 30, 2004.
-He was disqualified for a unilateral sore from October 6, 2002 to October 19, 2002.
+He was disqualified for a unilateral sore from October 6, 2002, to October 19, 2002.
 McConnell was disqualified for violation of terms of a five-year USDA disqualification and suspended from November 19, 2009, to May 18, 2010.